madox2/vim-ai/README.md

 Press `Ctrl-c` to cancel completion.

-When the AI finished answering, you can continue the conversation by entering edit mode, adding your prompt then using the command `:AIChat` once again.
+When the AI finishes answering, you can continue the conversation by entering insert mode, adding your prompt, and then using the command `:AIChat` once again.

 #### Custom conversation prompts